pts/copystrap/README.txt

   the data and store it temporarily.
 Files copied between computers are end-to-end encrypted with ephemeral keys.

-  Abbreviaton of: Encrypted Copy using a Locally-Mounted Drive.
+  Abbreviaton of: Encrypted Copy using a Locally-Mounted DRive.

   Start the receiver first.
 The default receive locations (DIR) are any writable mounted filesystems within /media/ .